ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 ### How GitLab CI/CD works

-To use GitLab CI/CD, all you need is an application codebase hosted in a Git repository and configure your build, test, and deployment scripts in a file called [`.gitlab-ci.yml`](../yaml/README.md), placed at the root of your repository.
+To use GitLab CI/CD, all you need is an application codebase hosted in a Git repository, and configure your build, test, and deployment scripts in a file called [`.gitlab-ci.yml`](../yaml/README.md), placed at the root of your repository.